cielsys/CarND-Advanced-Lane-Lines/writeup.md

 This is where I developed the sliding window lane finding functions.

 * **sobel.ipynb**
+This is where I developed various Sobel egde detection functions

 * **SplitVideo.ipynb**
 This is a utility for converting a video to individual jpegs.